15 Mar 2018

 Yellow fever cases in travellers: UpdateCases of yellow fever in unvaccinated travellers who visited risk areas in Brazil continue to be reported

-- This updates the previous report of Yellow fever cases in travellers 27 February.
+- This updates the news item of 27 February 2018 - Yellow fever cases in travellers

 Further to the cases previously reported in unvaccinated returned travellers who had visited Brazil from the Netherlands, France, Argentina and Chile, two additional cases have been reported in travellers from Romania and Switzerland.
 These cases had travelled in Brazil including Ilha Grande in the municipality of Angra do Reis in the state of Rio de Janeiro where monkey and human cases have recently been reported .
 On 15 March 2018, a case of yellow fever was reported in England in a traveller who had returned from Brazil [2,3].